How the Growth and Evolution of Accounting Software Fits Today’s Business Landscape

 • Helps in keeping financial situation simple

-3. Inflation Accounting: Inflation accounting features a range of accounting models, to correct the problems arising out of historical rise and fall of inflation.
+3. Inflation Accounting: Inflation accounting features a range of accounting models to correct problems arising from the historical rise and fall of inflation.
 The accounting systems offer a glimpse of the firm’s financial position in inflationary times.

 Various Accounting Systems Introduced to Face Inflation